 Number of students

-We typically admit around one or two students each year.
+We typically admit around two or three students each year.

 The Linguistics Tripos is divided into a one-year Part I and a two-year Part II.
 Part I, where you follow four lecture series, provides a foundation across a wide range of linguistics taught within the Department of Linguistics.
 Part II allows you to specialise in the areas which particularly interest you, and in Parts IIA and IIB (years 2 and 3) there is a wide choice of lectures taught within and beyond the Department, the latter including the linguistics of particular languages.
 Part IIB includes an element of individual research as you write a dissertation on a topic of your choice.